Assisted-Math-Learning/aml-automation/README.md

 ## Repository Structure

 - `automation-scripts/`: Contains scripts and documentation for cluster creation and infrastructure setup.
-Please refer to the README in this directory for detailed instructions on cluster creation and setup procedures.

 - `helmcharts/`: Contains Helm charts and documentation for deploying various services.
-Please refer to the README in this directory for detailed instructions on service installation and configuration.

 - `terraform/`: Contains Terraform configurations for infrastructure provisioning.